-Roofs thatched in long straw are more rustic in appearance than those of combed wheat and water reed because they have both ears and butts showing on the main coatwork.
+Roofs thatched in long straw are more rustic in appearance than those of combed wheat and water reed.
+This is because they have both ears and butts showing on the main coatwork.
 The other materials have butts only showing.
-These roofs often have a spar pattern around the eaves and barges of the building and may also have flush ridges rather than block ones.
+These more traditional looking roofs often have a spar pattern around the eaves and barges of the building, and may also have flush ridges rather than block ridges.

-Traditionally this material is initially produced in the same way as combed wheat.
+Traditionally, this material is initially produced in the same way as combed wheat.
 The wheat is specially grown and then cut with a binder and tied into sheaves.
-The sheaves are then stooked in the field in small stacks to dry and then, historically it was made into a rick which was a large stack which was thatched as a method of storage and to keeping the majority dry.
+The sheaves are stooked in the field in small stacks to dry and then, made into a rick.
+A rick was a large stack which was thatched as a method of storage, and to keep the majority dry.
 The sheaves are then put through a Threshing machine or drum to remove the grains.
 The threshing machine pushes the straw out into a trusser where it is bundled.

 The straw is then presented to the thatcher, who will “yealm” the straw into bundles ready for the roof.